Issue 01 · Editorial Guide

 Everyday

 Less tea, more sparkling water — but the tea is real, and so is the dryness.
+Six SKUs now: Blood Orange (vanilla, black tea), Tangerine (lemongrass, green tea), Rose (lime, hibiscus), Blueberry (cinnamon, hibiscus), Grapefruit (lavender, ginger), Lemon (thyme, white tea).
 The everyday weekday option when LaCroix has finally lost its appeal.

 Tea base